 - the wearing of a face covering or use of other PPE as required

 - proceed directly to and from the apartment you are visiting and maintain social distance avoiding contact with other residents and staff

 - comply with all Coronavirus-related notices and direction signs that are displayed as you pass through the scheme

-If you need to speak to a colleague:
+If you need to speak to a staff member:

 - appointments should be made by telephone or by email prior to or after your visit

-Communal areas within some of our schemes have begun to re-open.
-By using these areas, residents are asked to comply with social distancing and for un-staffed schemes, sanitising measures.
+Communal areas will re-open.
+By using these areas, residents are asked to continue to use face coverings when moving around the service and comply with sanitising measures for unstaffed schemes.
 Areas may need to be closed again in the event of an outbreak within the scheme.